General Data Protection Regulation (2018)

 Subject Access Request Procedure

-- Should a subject request information on the data held about them, then they can request this by contacting the Data Protection Officer (Dr Leona Black) within the limitations of the data retention schedule.
+- Subjects can request information by contacting the Data Protection Officer (Dr Leona Black)

-- Any complaints should first be directed to Dr Leona Black to resolve.
-If unsatisfied, then please contact the ICO.
+- Any complaints should first be directed to Dr Leona Black.
+If unsatisfied, contact the ICO.

 - Data policy created April 2018